 Of the three procedures, Gastric Band surgery (with the LAP-BAND® or REALIZE® band) is the least invasive because it does not require any permanent alterations to the digestive tract.
-New Jersey Bariatric Center patients who opt for Gastric Band surgery with the LAP-BAND® or REALIZE® band typically lose about 50 percent of their excess body weight.
-For someone who is 100 pounds overweight, that means a weight loss of about 50 pounds after LAP-BAND® or REALIZE® Band surgery.
+New Jersey Bariatric Center® patients who opt for Gastric Band surgery with the LAP-BAND® or REALIZE® band typically lose about 50 percent of their excess body weight.* *Results vary.

 How Gastric Band (LAP-BAND® or REALIZE® Band) Works